-This meant that the day I discovered strength training, it became my best friend.
+The day I discovered strength training, it became my best friend for growing stronger and building muscle.
 But growing up in India, I was also introduced to yoga early and always enjoyed practicing it.

 Initially, I thought that the two wouldn’t go together and always ended up choosing one over the other.
-Over the past year, I've realized that not only do they go together, but they also complement each other perfectly.
+However, I've realized that not only do they go together, but they also complement each other perfectly.
 Below are five benefits I have experienced by combining the two:

 I've tried lots of sports and physical activities, but none of them can match the way I feel calm and peaceful after a yoga workout.
 The primary reason I do yoga and not just any other exercise is because of the way it nourishes the mind and helps you listen to that quiet voice inside your head, aka your soul.
-Yoga has also helped me stay awake throughout the day without coffee, increased my self-confidence and helped get rid of my back pain.
+Yoga has also helped me stay energized, increased my self-confidence, and helped get rid of my back pain.

 There are some things to keep in mind before you can dive in and get started.

 First of all, if you're new to both yoga and strength training, then I would recommend that you spend a couple of months on one and establish a solid foundation before incorporating the other into your routine.

 Second, I strongly recommend you do full-body compound movements (squats, dead lifts, etc.) and body weight exercises (pullups, dips, etc.) at the gym.
 The reason I recommend this is because these exercises, along with yoga, develop your physique uniformly without causing muscle imbalances.
 Muscle imbalance is one of the main causes of injuries.

 Third, when it comes to yoga, I recommend that you do an authentic style of yoga, such as Iyengar or Ashtanga yoga.
 The reason I recommend this is because you want to make sure that you get the emotional and psychological benefits of yoga, rather than just a physical workout.